rodeloescueta/puppeteer-scraper-deployment/memory-bank/activeContext.md

    - Best approach for error handling for scraping failures
    - Future endpoints beyond the crypto and text endpoints

+## API Testing Tools

+For testing the API endpoints, we are using:

+**Bruno API Tester** ✅:

+- Modern, open-source API client
+- Simple interface for creating and organizing API requests
+- Supports environment variables and request collections
+- Version-controlled collections that can be shared with the team
+- Integrated with Git for collaboration

+For API documentation, we maintain a simple `api.md` file in the project root that documents all available endpoints, their parameters, and example requests/responses.

 ## Next Steps

 1. **Immediate Tasks**: